Skip to main contentSkip to navigation

 The drive spins up, identifies with its correct model, & reports full capacity, because those values live in a firmware area the corruption never touched.
 Every User Area sector still returns 0x00, because the logical-to-physical map was orphaned when power dropped mid garbage collection.
 Standard imaging captures a blank clone.

-Power loss during a media-cache flush is the usual trigger.
-The firmware is partway through migrating cached writes into a shingled band & updating the secondary translator when the rails drop.
 On the next boot the drive finds a translator that no longer points at valid physical blocks, so it presents an empty address space rather than wrong data.
 The model string & capacity come from the ROM & adaptive modules, which is why the host sees a healthy-looking drive with nothing on it.

 This is distinct from a mechanically dead drive.
 A failed head stack clicks or beeps, & a seized spindle will not spin at all; neither will identify a clean capacity to the host.
 An SMR translator failure passes a basic SMART read & sounds normal, which is exactly why customers & general-purpose labs mistake it for accidental deletion or a bad format.
 The WD SMR translator failure pattern is the textbook version of the all-zeros case.
+A lab with Service Area firmware tooling reaches this case; a shop that only runs host-level imaging hands back the same blank clone the customer already made.
+Firmware-layer capability is the first thing to check when comparing hard drive recovery labs.

-Why a Write-Blocker Does Not Protect an SMR Drive
+Why Does a Write-Blocker Not Protect an SMR Drive?

 A SATA write-blocker stops host writes only.
 It cannot halt the drive's internal background garbage collection or its media-cache flush, because the drive's own microcontroller runs those processes with no host command involved.
 Left idle under power, a drive with a corrupted secondary translator keeps overwriting staging data.